arontz85/lims/README.md

 # Library Information Management System
 # Developed by Aron Zeru
-This Library Information Management System runs on Django Framework Sqlite3(later will be changed to PostgreSQL) database in the back-end and HTML, and CSS in the front-end.
+This Library Information Management System runs on Django Framework.
+Sqlite3(later will be changed to PostgreSQL) database in the back-end and HTML, and CSS in the front-end.

 **Features:**
 This is a Library Information Management System which contains the following features